Lofi Girl: Mascot

+On 11 November 2023, Lofi Girl's X (formerly Twitter) account posted a shot of her gazing longingly out the window.
+In a picture posted on 12 November, she pondered a framed photograph.
+Shortly after, both she and "Synthwave Boy" disappeared from their respective streams, and their streams were replaced by a stream of a snowflake forming over the course of several hours.
+When the snowflake finished forming, a new animated music video premiered featuring both Lofi Girl and a Synthwave Boy.

 History

+Creation and initial suspensions

-The YouTube channel "ChilledCow" was created by Dimitri on 18 March 2015.
+The YouTube channel "ChilledCow" was created by Dimitri Somoguy on 18 March 2015.
 ChilledCow began streaming lo-fi hip hop music, branding it as relaxation music for those who are working or studying on 25 February 2017.

 The live stream was taken down by YouTube between July and August 2017 for using footage of the character Shizuku Tsukishima studying from the animated film Whisper of the Heart (1995).
-The livestream was later reinstated with a custom animation of a girl studying.
+In September 2017, the livestream was reinstated with a custom animation of a girl studying.

-The music used in ChilledCow's live streams were either released through the ChilledCow label or were given permission to use by another artist.
 In February 2020, YouTube briefly removed the channel without explanation, but reinstated it after a public backlash.
 The original live stream that was stopped by the take-down was 13,000 hours long, making it one of the longest videos on YouTube.

+Renaming and subsequent history

 On 18 March 2021, six years after the creation of the channel, it was announced that the channel would rebrand from ChilledCow to Lofi Girl.
 The YouTube community posts explained how Lofi Girl had become the icon of the channel, and that it would fit as the new channel name.

 On 2 February 2022, the channel reached the milestone of ten million subscribers.
 The stream that was on at the time had been running since 22 February 2020, and had over seven million likes.
 The channel celebrated this by having a party event in the chat.

 On 10 July 2022, YouTube took down two of the channel's streams ("beats to relax/study to" and "beats to chill/sleep to") after receiving a Digital Millennium Copyright Act takedown request from Malaysian record label FMC Music Sdn Bhd.
 The two streams had nearly 800 million combined views and had been streaming continuously for about 21,000 hours each.
 YouTube later confirmed that the copyright infringement claims were "abusive" and that the claimant's channel had been terminated.
 Lofi Girl resumed streaming on 12 July.
 According to a spokesman for FMC Music, the copyright claims were filed by hackers who had gained access to the company's YouTube account.
 Following the incident, Lofi Girl criticized YouTube for not investigating the claims more thoroughly and for not providing content creators an opportunity to appeal false claims.